Pocket Pad

 4 Months

 Pocket Pad is a cross-generational communication system that helps adults and their parents stay connected despite busy lives and technology barriers.
 It combines a tactile note device for parents with an iOS home screen widget for adults, enabling simple, personalized, and emotionally meaningful interactions.
+While existing tools keep families in touch, they often make communication feel transactional rather than warm.

 ROLE